Sandy Springs DUI Lawyers

 Sandy Springs Police Department

-Sandy Springs Municipal Court is located in the rear of the Morgan Falls Business Park at 7840 Roswell Road, Building 500, Sandy Springs, Georgia 30350.
-The Sandy Springs Police Department is located in the same Morgan Falls Business Park.
-If you were arrested for DUI by Sandy Springs Police or Georgia State Patrol in Sandy Springs, usually you will be brought to the City of Smyrna Jail.
-If you were transported to the Main Fulton County Jail on Rice Street, it is likely your Sandy Springs DUI case will start in Fulton County State Court instead of Sandy Springs Municipal Court.
+Sandy Springs Municipal Court is in the rear of the Morgan Falls Business Park at 7840 Roswell Road, Building 500, Sandy Springs, Georgia 30350.
+The Sandy Springs Police Department is in the same Morgan Falls Business Park.
+The Sandy Springs Police Department makes the most DUI arrests in Sandy Springs.
+If you were arrested for DUI by the Sandy Springs Police Department or Georgia State Patrol, you will be transported to the City of Smyrna Jail.
+If transported to the Main Fulton County Jail on Rice Street, your Sandy Springs DUI case will likely start in Fulton County State Court instead of Sandy Springs Municipal Court.

-Fulton County Justice Center
+Fulton County State Court

 The Sandy Springs Traffic Unit has officers that make up their DUI Task Force or H.E.A.T.
 Unit.
-The Traffic Unit operates in conjunction with the Governor’s Office of Highway Safety.
-The Sandy Springs DUI Task Force, under the Special Operations Traffic Unit, receives grants to supplement its budget through Federal and State funding, the Governor’s Office of Highway Safety including the H.E.A.T. program (Highway Enforcement of Aggressive Traffic), and other sources.
+The Traffic Unit operates with the Governor’s Office of Highway Safety.
+Under the Special Operations Traffic Unit, the Sandy Springs DUI Task Force receives grants to supplement its budget through Federal and State funding, the Governor’s Office of Highway Safety, the H.E.A.T. program (Highway Enforcement of Aggressive Traffic), and other sources.
 The primary goal of the Sandy Springs DUI Task Force/H.E.A.T.
 Unit is to combat impaired drivers/drunk drivers.
-The DUI Task Force frequently utilizes programs through the Governor’s Office of Highway Safety such as Operation Zero ToleranceClick it or Ticket100 Days of Summer HeatThunder Task Force, and others.
-We also see DUI arrests in Sandy Springs made by the Georgia State Patrol Nighthawks (DUI task force), and if there is a major accident, Georgia State Patrol will also bring in their “SCRT” team (Specialized Collision and Reconstruction Team).
+The DUI Task Force frequently utilizes programs through the Governor’s Office of Highway Safety, such as Operation Zero ToleranceClick it or Ticket100 Days of Summer HeatThunder Task Force, and others.
+We also see DUI arrests in Sandy Springs made by the Georgia State Patrol Nighthawks (DUI task force).
+If a significant accident occurs, Georgia State Patrol will also bring in their “SCRT” team (Specialized Collision and Reconstruction Team).

 How our skilled Sandy Springs DUI lawyers build a successful defense in your DUI case: